Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy_advanced.md

 Optional:

+- `model_alias` (String) The model name parameter from the request that this model should map to.
 - `name` (String) Model name to execute.
 - `options` (Attributes) Key/value settings for the model (see [below for nested schema](#nestedatt--config--targets--model--options))
-- `provider` (String) AI provider request format - Kong translates requests to and from the specified backend compatible formats.
-Not Null; must be one of ["anthropic", "azure", "bedrock", "cerebras", "cohere", "dashscope", "gemini", "huggingface", "llama2", "mistral", "openai", "xai"]
+- `provider` (String) AI provider request format - Kong translates requests to and from the specified backend compatible formats. possible known values include one of ["anthropic", "azure", "bedrock", "cerebras", "cohere", "dashscope", "databricks", "deepseek", "gemini", "huggingface", "llama2", "mistral", "ollama", "openai", "vllm", "xai"]; Not Null

 <a id="nestedatt--config--targets--model--options"></a>
 ### Nested Schema for `config.targets.model.options`